bharatibhole/bharatibhole.github.io/_posts/2020-09-08-Array-Operations.md

 ## 2. Insertion
    Intsertion operation is to insert one or more elements into an array.
 The element can be inserted at the begining, end or at any given position.

+  Let us consider an array of size 'n' with 'm' existing elements, where 'm' is always less than or equal to 'n-1' as array index starts from 0.

+  **Steps to insert an element at the end of an array**
+    1. if the array is empty that means if m=o, insert the elements at the 1st position into the array.
+    2. if the array contains m elements and m<=n-2,insert the element at (m+1)th position into the array.

+  **Steps to insert an element at the begining of an array**
+    1. If the array is empty that means if m=0, insert an element at 1st position into the array.
+    2. If the array of size 'n' contains 'm' elements, then shift the m elements forward by one position and insert the new element at the 1st position.
+    3. If the number of existing elements are equal to the array size that means if n=m, the you can not insert the elements intothe array.

+  **Steps to insert an element at the specific position into an array**
+    1. Read the index position 'insAtIdx' from the user, where the new element isto be inserted.
+    2. If array is not full and if insAtIdx<=n-2, shift the subsequent element upward by one position that means shift the elements from mth position to insAtIdx position.
+    3. Insert the new element at the given index position neinsAtIdxwIdx.

 **Example**
 Given an array arr_A of 5 elements, insert an element into the array at the given position.